 We have presented TESTPILOT, an approach for adaptive unit-test generation using a large language model.
 Unlike previous work in this area, TESTPILOT requires neither fine tuning nor a parallel corpus of functions and tests.
 Instead, we embed contextual information about the function under test into the prompt, specifically its signature, its attached documentation comment (if any), any usage examples from the project documentation, and the source code of the function.
 Furthermore, if a generated test fails, we adaptively create a new prompt embedding this test and the failure message to guide the model towards fixing the problematic test.
 We have implemented our approach for JavaScript on top of off-the-shelf LLMs, and shown that it achieves state-of-the art statement coverage on 25 npm packages.
 Further evaluation shows that the majority of the generated tests contain non-trivial assertions, and that all parts of the information included in the prompt contributes to the quality of the generated tests.
+Experiments with three LLMs (gpt3.5-turbo, code-cushman-002, and StarCoder) demonstrate that LLM-based test generation already outperforms state-of-the-art previous test generation methods such as Nessie on key metrics.
+We conjecture that the use of more advanced LLMs will further improve results, though we are reluctant to speculate by how much.

 In future work, we plan to further investigate the quality of the tests generated by TESTPILOT.
 While in this paper we have focused on passing tests and excluded failing tests from consideration entirely, we have seen examples of failing tests that are "almost right" and might be interesting to a developer as a starting point for further refinement.
 However, doing this depends on having a good strategy for telling apart useful failing tests from useless ones.
+Our experiments have demonstrated that timeout errors, assertion errors, and correctness errors are key factors that cause tests to fail.
+In future work, we plan to apply static and dynamic program analysis to failing tests in order to determine why timeout errors and assertion errors occur and how failing tests could be modified to make them pass.